stefanoschmidt1995/GWPhone/README.md

 ## Install kafka

 This is the most tricky part.
 Luckily, after some digging, I found a nice [repo](https://github.com/mtpatter/time-series-kafka-demo) that tells you how to do that.
 It is related to this nice [article](https://towardsdatascience.com/make-a-mock-real-time-stream-of-data-with-python-and-kafka-7e5e23123582): it basically creates a docker image with `kafka` and `Zookeeper`.
-This does all the magin for you and allows for the whole thing to work.
+This does all the magic for you and allows for the whole thing to work.

 In details, you can follows this steps: